 THE 350.
 Playwriting.
 3 hours.
-F. Even years.
+F. Offered on sufficient demand.

 Explores the fundamentals of playwriting including structure, character, dialogue, etc. Written exercises are submitted and discussed.
 By the end of the term, students complete the initial draft of a play.